Keyboard shortcuts

 • identity: Option<Vec<u8>> in ChatKind::Dm -- stored in chats_meta via last-write-wins, max 128 bytes

 A client can operate without Layer 2 entirely -- plaintext messaging works via Layer 1 alone.
-Or a client can build any E2EE protocol on top using control messages and identity blobs (DM E2EE already works this way: handshake and key rotation via control messages).
+Or a client can build any E2EE protocol on top: identity blobs distribute keys, control messages carry protocol structures (attachments metadata, MLS handshake), and encrypted user content rides text as prefixed envelopes (DM E2EE and MLS groups already work this way -- see CLIENT_GUIDE.md and E2EE.md).

 See PROTOCOL.md for wire format details of each layer.